kyrylskichko/quantum_soil_erosion/README.md

 main.py - data loading and model training.

+## Model

+As far as, aim of model is to mark soil erosion places, I decided to use an autoencoder, that will produce a binary mask for given area pictures.

 # Conclusion
 To begin with, soil erosion is a natural process that happens all the time.
 But, development of agriultural techniques significantly speeded up this process.
 Most common reasons of soil erosion in Ukraine: